stephyraju/ticktockwatches/README.md

 #### Coverage
 Coverage.py was used to provide feedback during testing to check that enough of my code had been tested.

+ I built 52 different tests to encompass most of my python views, forms, and models.
+Using the coverage.py test package, those 52 tests have provided an overall result of 75% test coverage.

+ In some cases the tests were quite complicated and in these cases I have chosen to test manually since I was running out of time to present the project.

 How to run coverage
   * Activate your virtual environment.
   * In the terminal enter the following command: